andresromerouy/DBase/Lectures/[DB-03] Query basics.md

 In the `FROM` clause we name the tables from where the columns mentioned in the `SELECT` clause are taken.
 This clause gets more complex when the query involves more than one table and these tables have common columns (with the same or a different name).
 This is called a **join**.
 This lecture and the next one are restricted to queries from a single table, leaving the joins for later.

-The `WHERE` clause allows you to lter out some of the rows, based on the values of one or more columns.
+The `WHERE` clause allows you to filter out some of the rows, based on the values of one or more columns.
 This is managed by specifying a **condition**.
 Only the rows satisfying that condition are retained.

 The `GROUP BY` clause allows you to group rows based on one or more columns.
 Commonly, `GROUP BY` is used with **aggregate functions** such as `COUNT` or `AVG`.
 It comes after `FROM` and (eventually) `WHERE`.